ERJoseJohnson/ERJoseJohnson.github.io/README.txt

 		- Note: I have added a placeholder: "images/singlepixel.jpg" -if you need to add this capability to a new page, the script is: imagereference.js

-	2) How to use listGenerator.js for evangelism.html, wallpapers.html and biblestudies.html
+	2) How to use listGenerator.js for evangelism.html, wallpapers.html, ssbc.html and biblestudies.html
 		- What does listGenerator do?
-			- It automates the generation of the galleries you see in evangelism, wallpapers and biblestudies
+			- It automates the generation of the galleries you see in evangelism, wallpapers, ssbc and biblestudies
 			- NOTE: It isn't the most efficient but it will have to do for now

 		- How to use?